gvwilson/sensibleadventures/cloudherd/new.md

 "It doesn't really matter," Thokmay told him.
 Rash gave him the shorter piece of the stick.
 The young soldier accepted it gravely and tucked it into his belt.
 As he did so, Noxy saw him catch Rash's eye and wink.
-Rash grinned and winked back, as if sharing a joke.
+Rash winked back, as if sharing a joke.
 Noxy could have punched them both.

 "What happens if he doesn't accept your surrender?"
 Sensy asked.

-"Oh, he has to," Thokmay said.
-"Nobody would follow a soldier who didn't follow the rules."

-"What if he made them up as he went along?"
-Noxy muttered, just loudly enough for everyone else to hear.

-"Then they wouldn't be rules, would they?"
-Thokmay said, still smiling.
+FIXME: lead-in

-Indy was talking to Grappa Gas near the gate when Noxy got back, still fuming.
+Indy was talking to Grappa Gas near the gate when Noxy got back, still scowling.
 From the look on her mother's face, Noxy guessed she had found the half-finished bucket of thimbleberries on the Quick Tower.

-Before Noxy's mother could say anything, Thokmay cleared his throat.
-"Excuse me, mayor," he said, "But some of the children were telling me that you're planning to make some changes this summer?"

-"What?
-Oh, yes, the fishpond," Indy said.
-"I don't know if I'd say 'planning', but---"

-"We certainly *are* planning," Grappa Gas cut in.
-"We've got the stone, and it's long overdue."

-"Really?
-I'd enjoy seeing it, if that would be all right," Thokmay said politely.

-"Of course," Grappa Gas replied jovially.
-"It's just down past the goat pens."

-"Actually, I was wondering if it would be possible to see it from the air," Thokmay asked casually.
-"It must look splendid, with the fortress and the mountain behind it.
-If it's all right with you, respected?"

-"Of course," a deep voice rumbled.
-Noxy whirled about.
-The tiger had padded up behind them and was sitting on his haunches three strides away.

-"Well then," Grappa Gas said.
-"Um, if you'd like to come with me?"
+FIXME: better lead-in to Thokmay getting a ride.

 Ten minutes later Noxy was up in the Quick Tower on her make-believe cloud, her thimbleberries sitting forgotten at her feet.  *It's just